anoopsarkar/nlp-class/hw0.md

 GitLab server.
 Open up GitLab on a web browser to check that you can see `hw0/README.md` in your repository on the web browser.

+Add a `.gitignore` file at the top level of your git repository to avoid committing and pushing useless files to the GitLab server.
+Here is a typical `.gitignore` file for Jupyter notebook
+projects:

+    venv
+    __pycache__
+    .DS_Store
+    *.egg-info
+    .ipynb_checkpoints

 ### Python 3 Notebooks

 We will be using Python 3 notebooks for the homework submissions.